logoPostPlanify

 Why is Loomly's Trustpilot score so low?

 Loomly's 1.7/5 Trustpilot rating (from 26 reviews) is largely driven by backlash from a 2025 pricing restructure.
 Long-time users reported significant price increases and reduced features on existing plans.
-The small review count means this may not reflect the broader user experience, but it signals concerns about Loomly's pricing direction.
+Multiple reviewers also cite poor customer support — chatbot-only responses with no option to speak to a human agent.
+The small review count means this may not reflect the broader user experience, but it signals concerns about Loomly's pricing direction and support quality.

 Is Loomly worth it in 2026?